David Radcliffe (mayor): Retirement

-Radcliffe was a successful entrepreneur and retired in 1882 and focused on public service.
-He became a Justice of the Peace, and in 1884 was elected as an alderman of the City of Liverpool, and later that year elected as Mayor of Liverpool, and again in 1885.
-In 1885 he led a deputation to Osborne House, Isle of Wight and presented Princess Beatrice with a speech congratulating her on her forthcoming marriage and presented her on behalf of the Corporation of Liverpool with a wedding cake on a silver tray which had four liver birds as part of the decoration.
-Radcliffe instigated the 1886 Liverpool Exhibition and was chairman of the organising committee.
+Radcliffe was a successful entrepreneur.
+He retired in 1882 and focused on public service.
+He became a justice of the peace.
+In 1884, he was elected as an alderman of the City of Liverpool.
+Later that year, he was elected as mayor of Liverpool, and again in 1885.

+In 1885, he led a deputation to Osborne House, Isle of Wight, and presented Princess Beatrice with a speech congratulating her on her forthcoming marriage.
+He presented her on behalf of the Corporation of Liverpool with a wedding cake on a silver tray which had four liver birds as part of the decoration.

+Radcliffe instigated the 1886 Liverpool Exhibition, and was chairman of the organising committee.
 He lived at Formby Hall, Formby when he was knighted by Queen Victoria when she opened the Liverpool Exhibition.
 He was reputed not to have heard Queen Victoria's first request that he should kneel at Lime Street Station in order that she could knight him.

 Radcliffe also started a scheme to give 1000 hot pots to 1000 poor families at Christmas.
-Each meal contained 7lbs of potatoes and 3 lbs of meat.
+Each meal contained 7 lbs of potatoes and 3 lbs of meat.